ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Security configuration parameters and sample usage follow:

-- Application-layer protocol negotiation (ALPN) values: Used to indicate which application-layer protocols are negotiated by the security protocol layer.
+- Application-layer protocol negotiation (ALPN) values: used to indicate which application-layer protocols are negotiated by the security protocol layer.
 See {{!ALPN=RFC7301}} for definition of the ALPN field.
+Note that the Transport Services System can provide ALPN values automatically, based on the protocols being used, if not explicitly specified by the application.

 ~~~
 SecurityParameters.Set(alpn, "h2")